-The Sabine Bank modern coral Sr/Ca-SSTA reconstruction (Figure 4, Figure S2) faithfully captures known interdecadal changes in ENSO variability over the last 100 years, as observed in the Niño 3.4 region.
-The SSTA estimates from the corals, which are a point source, are larger than that for the spatially interpolated instrumental SST product (Figure 3d), but importantly, the coral reconstruction agrees with the instrumental data that individual historical ENSO events alter SST in the region (Figure 4c).
+The Sabine Bank modern coral Sr/Ca-SSTA reconstruction (Figure 4, Figure S3) faithfully captures known interdecadal changes in ENSO variability over the last 100 years, as observed in the Niño 3.4 region.
+The SSTA estimates from the corals (Figure 4c), which are a point source, are larger than that for the spatially interpolated instrumental SST product (Figure 3d), which also contains a known loss of variance [Rayner et al., 2003].
+More importantly, the coral reconstruction agrees with the instrumental data that individual historical ENSO events alter SST in the region (Figure 4c).
 Another notable distinction is that unlike instrumental SST, the SSTA reconstruction from the coral archive faithfully captures known interdecadal changes in interannual variability over the 20th century (Figure 4e).
-Reconstructed interannual SST variability at Vanuatu (Figure 4e) tracks the pattern of lower variability during the early 20th century and a late 20th century increase in variability as observed in the Niño 3.4 region (Figure 2e).
+Reconstructed interannual SST variability at Vanuatu (Figure

+4e) tracks the pattern of lower variability during the early 20th century and a late 20th century increase in variability as observed in the Niño 3.4 region (Figure 2e).
 This change is also captured by the PDFs for the select intervals with more and less ENSO variability (Figure 4f).
 La Niña-related positive excursions become more extreme during the interval with enhanced ENSO variability (Figure 4f; p97.5 less variable/more variable: 0.63 vs. 1.00 °C).
-El Niño-related negative SST anomalies also become more extreme (p{2.5} less variable/more variable: -0.83 vs. -1.26 °C).
+El Niño-related negative SST anomalies also become more extreme (p2.5 less variable/more variable: -0.83 vs. -1.26 °C).
 The larger values for the variability metrics in moving windows (Figure 4e) in conjunction with the increased width of the SSTA distribution for the interval with more ENSO variability (Figure 4f, red PDF) demonstrate that southwest Pacific modern coral Sr/Ca-SST captures the changes in ENSO variability observed in instrumental SST for the Niño 3.4 region (Figure 2e, 2f).